 Israel is violating international law, acting with impunity, and showing no indications they intend to stop.
 And Israel and the U.S. are also planning to further weaponize food and food distribution, effectively establishing concentration camps with the help of American mercenaries.
 This should be receiving more scrutiny and attention, especially from Americans, but so far it has not.
 And Israel's recent announcement about allowing in a mere nine trucks of so-called "aid" is merely a mocking and disdainful nod towards the increasing number of people throughout the world who have been protesting these past several days who want Israel to stop starving and killing Palestinians.

-These past five days have been hell-like and continue to worsen.
-One of my friends recently sent me a video and voice note recordings of shelling and gunfire from the helicopters hovering above his tent.
-The video and sounds were enough to make my heart skip and my body to shudder, from the safety of my home, a 10 second clip--what must it be to be living through this, and for this to be only one threat, one source of fear, one cause of anxiety among so many, too many to count?
+These past five days have been hell-like for Palestinians in Gaza and only continues to worsen.
+One of my friends sent me a video and voice note recordings of shelling and gunfire from the helicopters hovering above his tent on Sunday.
+The video and sounds were enough to make my heart skip and my body to shudder, from the safety of my home, a 10 second clip--what must it be to be living through this, and for this to be only one threat, only one source of fear, one cause of anxiety among so many, too many to count?

 One thing I am hoping more people are beginning to understand, one thing that I am trying to show with the presentations I have been giving, is that this is not something happening separately from us.
 The Palestinian people in Gaza are connected to us.
 And the people in the U.S. are connected to them.
 And this country is also the country that is enabling and supporting this genocide.

 So again I request that you please do what you can, today, now, this moment to help.
 Send whatever support you can send to Palestinians in Gaza.
 Direct aid from us in terms of the funds we are raising right now is the only thing that is helping.
-And listen to what Palestinians are saying.
+And listen and respond to what Palestinians are saying.
 Prioritize hearing their voices above the voices of others.
 And then talk to everyone in your life about this.
+Push back against the lies, the normalization, the silences.
+Bring this with you to every moment.
 Take whatever action you can take.
 Take up space.
 Take up room.
 Take up air time.
 Do whatever you can do.
 Nothing we have done so far has been enough.
 So we must keep trying.

 Thursday, May 1, 2025